Blackprint/Blackprint/README.md

 Currently Blackprint will act as an interface for each engine.
 You will need to write code on how to handle Blackprint node with your library on different programming language.

 To use it on NodeJS, Deno, or other JavaScript runtime, you can export it to JSON and use [engine-js](https://github.com/Blackprint/engine-js#example).
 But it doesn't mean exporting is just like a magic, you also need to write `registerNode` and `registerInterface` on the target engine.
-Except if someone already write the Addons (node and interface) on target engine, you can easily plug and play.
+Except if someone already write the Blackprint Module (node and interface) on target engine, you can easily plug and play.

 ## Motivation
 <details>